 A path $P=x\cdots y$ is \emph{minimal} if no proper subset of $V(P)$ induces a subdigraph of $D$ which contains a path from $x$ to $y$.
 For two vertices $x$ and $y$ in $D$, the distance from $x$ to $y$ in $D$, denoted by $dist(x, y)$, is the length of a shortest path from $x$ to $y$ in $D$.
 The \emph{diameter} of $D$, denoted by $diam(D)$, is the maximum distance between all pairs of its vertices.

 \begin{flushleft} { {\emph{2.2 Useful lemmas. }}} \end{flushleft}

-We give the following results that are frequently used in the proof of Theorem \ref{main}. \begin{thm1}\cite{guo} Let $D$ be a strong $c$-partite tournament.
-If $D$ has a $k$-cycle containing vertices from exactly $l$ partite sets with $l<c$, then $D$ has a $t$-cycle for all $t$ satisfying $k \leq t \leq c+(k-l)$. \end{thm1}
+We give the following results that are frequently used in the proof of Theorem \ref{main}. \begin{theorem}\cite{guo} Let $D$ be a strong $c$-partite tournament.
+If $D$ has a $k$-cycle containing vertices from exactly $l$ partite sets with $l<c$, then $D$ has a $t$-cycle for all $t$ satisfying $k \leq t \leq c+(k-l)$. \end{theorem}

 \begin{remark} Let $C$ be a $k$-cycle in a digraph $D$.
 If $D$ contains no $(k+1)$-cycle, then no vertex can be inserted into $C$. \end{remark}